18F/open-source-policy/exceptions.md

 **Pre-Release Content**

-At times, we may undertake projects with a specific and short term public announcement in mind.
-Content related to the announcement may be private until the time of the announcement.
-Content not directly in support of the announcement is not subject to this exemption.
+At times, we may undertake projects subject to confidentiality agreements, embargos, or other holds on disclosure.
+Content related to the disclosure may be private until a specified time arranged at the beginning of the work.
+Content not directly in support of the disclosure is not subject to this exemption.